Update: We’ve come up with an interactive and comprehensive tool to compare and evaluate the payment gateway providers in the United Kingdom.

-Startups in UK face similar challenges to startups in US when they apply for merchant accounts to be able to accept credit card payments.
+Startups in the UK face similar challenges to startups in the US when they apply for merchant accounts to be able to accept credit card payments.
 Most merchant account providers do not work with new companies that have no trading history.
-As a result, the best option for UK startups is to look for third party payment services providers.
+As a result, the best option for UK startups is to look for third-party payment services providers.

-Below are some of the payment gateways that startups can go for in UK:
+Below are some of the payment gateways that startups can go for in the UK: